Historic collective labor agreement primary education: the pay gap is closed

 Puzzling

-Anyone who wants to calculate his or her new salary can start puzzling with accompanying tables† The . also develops AOb an instrument where everyone can easily find out his or her new salary.
+Those who want to calculate their new salary themselves can start puzzling with the accompanying tables.
+Also developing the AOb an instrument where everyone can easily find out his or her new salary.
 That will be online early next week.
 And next Monday, April 25, the AOb a webinar about the consequences of the Education Agreement that has now been concluded.

 “Not everyone improves significantly every month,” Roovers insists on expectation management.
 “It depends on what salary scale you are in, on which step and what position you hold.”
 But Roovers expects that the increase will very often be a reason for cake with coffee.
 A small or a large one.
 “Because everyone already receives a higher year-end bonus in any case.
 And the binding allowance is coming back.”